manideep2510/ECG-acquisition-classification/README.md

 - [`ecg`](ecg) : This folder contains all the files for training and testing of the deep learning algorithm and this code will be used to classifiy the acquired signals.

-- [`arduino`](arduino) : Aurdino code for the 4th order Notch filter, displaying ECG signal in computer, calculating instantanious BPM, etc.
+- [`arduino.ino`](arduino.ino) : Aurdino code for the 4th order Notch filter, displaying ECG signal in computer, calculating instantanious BPM, etc.

 - [`classification.ipynb`](classification.ipynb) : Code to automaticaly create a file of the acquired ECG signal by reading from the serial moniter, convert that into required format and classify.